The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Introduction

-The concordance between the predicted abundances from BBN and the observed abundances of other primordial nuclides leads to the conclusion that the problem lies not with BBN itself, but instead with some other aspect of our knowledge of stars, lithium, or physics more generally.
-The discrepancy has been variously attributed to lithium depletion in the pre-main sequence stars \citep[e.g.,][]{Fu2015}, errors in nuclear reaction rates \citep[though this is considered unlikely, see][]{Iliadis2020}, or even physics beyond the Standard Model \citep[see a review by][]{Pospelov2010}.
-There is a growing consensus that the cause is Li depletion in these stars from extra mixing below the convection zone due to e.g. rotation \citep[e.g.,][]{Deliyannis1990,Pinsonneault1992}, diffusion and turbulent mixing \citep[e.g.,][]{Michaud1991,Richard2012}, and internal gravity waves \citep[e.g.,][]{Charbonnel2005}.
+The concordance of the predictions from BBN and the observed abundances {for the \nuclide{2}{H}, \nuclide{3}{He}, and \nuclide{4}{He} nuclides} means that it is not BBN at fault.
+There is a growing consensus that the Li depletion in these stars is from extra mixing below the convection zone due to rotation \citep[e.g.,][]{Deliyannis1990,Pinsonneault1992}, diffusion and turbulent mixing \citep[e.g.,][]{Michaud1991,Richard2012}, and internal gravity waves \citep[e.g.,][]{Charbonnel2005}.

-An alternative solution is that that observable dwarf stars simply did not form with the primordial lithium abundance.
-The Spite Plateau could be the result of pre-processing of interstellar medium through previous generations of stars \citep[e.g.,][]{Piau2006}\footnote{It should be noted that the proposed scenario of \citet{Piau2006} has been rejected \citep[e.g.,][]{Prantzos2010,Prantzos2012} as it requires processing over two-thirds of all baryonic matter in very short-lived stars prior to any of the present-day halo stars formed, including at $\feh<-3$.
-Such massive star formation would produce large amounts of metals when exploding as super- and hyper-novae and thus raise the metallicities to well above those of the halo stars.} This raises the question that we wish to answer: \textit{does the stellar formation environment affect the Spite Plateau?} If the level of the Spite plateau depends on star formation, then looking at similar warm dwarf stars in other galaxies should show that.
+In this work, we investigate an alternative hypothesis to explain the Spite Plateau: that observable metal-poor dwarf stars simply did not form with a near-primordial lithium abundance.
+The Spite Plateau could be the result of pre-processing of interstellar medium through previous generations of stars, as proposed by, e.g., \citet{Piau2006}.
+This raises the question that we wish to answer: \textit{does the stellar formation environment affect the Spite Plateau?}